Jethet/wiki-hh/Databases/SQLschemas.md

 **UPDATE**
 Syntax: `UPDATE table SET column1 = value1, column2 = value2 WHERE condition;`
+The `WHERE` condition usually is an id value.
 **=> always include a WHERE condition, otherwise all rows will be updated**
 Examples:
 `UPDATE customers SET name='John Smith', country='UK' WHERE id=3;`